Create SharePoint Site Using SP Designer Workflow

 Introduction to Designer Workflows

-• SharePoint Designer is one of the best tools to create the workflows.
+• SharePoint Designer is one of the best tools for creating workflows.

 • A lot of activities, actions, and conditions are available in Designer.
 We can create rules that associate conditions and actions with items in SharePoint List and Libraries.